 Arguments surrounding the relative importance of genetics, environment, and management have occurred for many decades.
 One would be hard pressed to conclude from the literature, or the results of this project, that any one factor is the most important or should be studied at the exclusion of the others.
 Additionally, management factors were largely underrepresented in the G2F dataset.
 That said, regardless of the training scenario, several factors consistently ranked highest in their importance scores.
 One clear conclusion, which is supported by both the literature and the current state of knowledge in maize production, is that planting density is a critical factor in determining maize yield (Duvick 2005).
-Planting density was correlated with year in the dataset (0.64, Supplementary Table S5).
-Year has low saliency scores in all analyses, and given both the correlations and current understanding of maize, it is likely that planting density is in fact very important in this dataset.
-Precipitation also showed an outsized importance score when compared to most other factors in the model and has relatively low correlations within the dataset.
-The importance of precipitation in plant agriculture is well known and obvious, and it has long been regarded, along with soil properties that change water availability to the plant, as one of the most critical factors in crop growth models (Barnett and Thompson 1982; Riha et al. 1996; Togliatti 2017).
+Precipitation also showed an outsized importance score when compared to most other factors in the model.
+The importance of precipitation in plant agriculture is well-known and obvious, and it has long been regarded, along with soil properties that change water availability to the plant, as one of the most critical factors in crop growth models (Barnett and Thompson 1982; Riha et al. 1996; Togliatti 2017).
 Our findings further validate and reinforce the idea that both soil properties and weather parameters related to water are of critical importance in predicting and/or understanding plant growth across environments.
 Fertilizer-related values (particularly NPK) were not as important as we had expected, but this is likely due to the fact these values do not exist in the historical data, and even the G2F experiments were mostly performed with relatively low amounts of fertilizer compared to commercial production.
-There are a number of correlations between applied fertilizers and fertility-related measurements taken in the field (Supplementary Table S5).
-These correlations are expected, and it is possible that the importance of some of these fertility-related factors is being underestimated in the saliency scores due to collinearity or the distribution of importance across multiple factors making each one relatively small.

 Weather factors associated with temperature have also long been considered of significant importance in predicting plant growth and development (Togliatti 2017; Tollenaar et al. 2017).
 In this study of the G2F data set, daily minimum and maximum temperature were both of high importance to the CNN model.
 Cumulative thermal time, calculated from the maximum and minimum temperature, is considered a critical phenological component in crop modeling, and was calculated and included as a factor in the models trained here.
 Thermal time had the lowest importance score of any weather factor in the CNN model.
-This is likely due to the strong relationship and statistical correlation between temperature and thermal time, and the ability of CNNs to produce their own functions of temperature (and other raw input data) for more accurate predictions.
+This is likely due to the strong relationship between temperature and thermal time, and the ability of CNNs to produce their own functions of temperature (and other raw input data) for more accurate predictions.
 It appears the CNN model was able to gain more value from the two temperature factors alone than from their reduced representation as thermal time.
 Atmospheric vapor pressure was also an important factor (11-18%).
 Vapor pressure is related to effects of both water availability and temperature, and is known to play an important role in the plants' ability to transpire, draw in nutrients, and carry out photosynthesis (Rawson et al. 1977; Lobell et al. 2013; Yuan et al. 2019).
-Temperature and vapor pressure were highly correlated in the data set (Supplementary Table S5).
-Given these correlations and the physical/ chemical relatedness of these factors, it is difficult to assign greater importance to one versus the other.
 Radiation, day length, and day of year all had relatively low importance scores, but not low enough to be assumed insignificant.
-These factors also generally (and based on correlations in our data) have close relationships with temperature, which may have reduced their utility in the model.
+These factors also generally have close relationships with temperature, which may have reduced their utility in the model.